Douglas Arthur Teed: Painter

-Douglas Teed returned to the United States four years later.
-He reentered into an art world that was in a state of transition, where artists began publicly rebelling against the foreign domination of American art tastes.
-When Teed left to the Middle East, impressionism was still very popular in the markets.
+Teed returned to the United States four years later, reentering into an art world that was in a state of transition, where artists began publicly rebelling against the foreign domination of American art tastes.
+When he had left for the Middle East, impressionism was still very popular in the markets.
 However, displays such as The Armory Show of 1913 presented the work of a new emerging culture; the European Modernists, along with the new the American Realists, (particularly the work of Arthur B. Davies and the other members of his movement, The Eight).
-Due to the isolation of his journey, Douglas Arthur Teed shared no involvement in the progression of the contemporary market's taste.
-He returned to the United States as a romantic painter of Oriental scenes still utilizing impressionist technique.
+Due to the isolation of his journey, Douglas Arthur Teed shared no involvement in the progression of the contemporary market's tastes, and returned to the United States still a romantic painter of Oriental scenes utilizing impressionist technique.

 The patrons of the arts at this time in Detroit were primarily wealthy industrialists who leaned toward established art forms.
 Teed's more conservative, impressionistic depictions of the Middle East were well received, filling the drawing rooms of the city's elite.

 In a 1924 review of the Annual Exhibition for American Artists, Mr. R. Poland (then Director of Education at the Detroit Institute of Arts) wrote, "...as to landscapes, Mr. Douglas Arthur Teed... has brought the beholder to intimate communion with nature.
 One looks into the very soul, radiant and smiling, of all humanity."
 Three paintings entered the exhibition, one voting runner up for the Floyd G. Hitchcock prize, awarded by public vote.
 The painting was entitled, "Awaiting a Buyer".
 It received 153 votes, the winner received 154 votes, and was purchased before the completion of the show.
 In 1925 he received the largest number of public votes for his painting, "Argument as to Value".

 Teed continued to paint experimental works privately.
 He explored the female figure from the standpoint of her mysterious emotions, rather than emphasizing the anatomical.
 In another work, "The Light Worshipers" (1910), Teed attempts to combine Roman ruins with a sense of mysticism, developing forms and atmosphere inspired by the George Inness painting, The Monk.
 One exhibition review from 1918 notes, "Douglas Arthur Teed, another unfamiliar exhibitor, shows four canvases.
 Three of them eccentricities in a pale white tone."